 AUS hosts an HP institute in the College of Engineering.
 The institute provides students and professionals with the needed IT skills to translate business objectives into technology solutions.
+The institute offers industry-related IT courses in the areas of networks, storage, security, connected devices, and cloud computing.
 For more details, see the College of Engineering section of this catalog or visit www.aus.edu/hpi or email hpi@aus.edu.